ILoveAGoodCrisp/Atlas/README.md

 ![Autocompletion in Halo 4 Script](images/autocompletion_example.gif)

-### Argument Hinting
+### Argument Hints

-When writing the arguments to give to HaloScript functions, argument hinting is provided.
-This will show the structure of the arguments required for a function, the function description, the current argument to input, and a description of the type of argument to supply.
+Argument hints are displayed when writing out a HaloScript function.
+These hints will highlight the structure of the arguments required for a function, the function description, the current argument to input, and a description of the type of argument to supply.

 Arguments that end with `?` are optional.